young-sa/Kaggle_Project/README.md

 ## Overview

-The task, as defined by the Kaggle challenge is to use the given various medical indicators to predict the health outcomes of horses.The approach in this repository formulates the problem as a multi binary classification task, using different classification methods of machine learning like LGBMClassifier, Random Forest.
+The task, as defined by the Kaggle challenge is to use the given various medical indicators to predict the health outcomes of horses.The approach in this repository formulates the problem as a multi binary classification task, using different classification methods of machine learning like Linear Regression and Random Forest.
 The performance of each was compared between the different methods.
-The best model was able to predict the health outcome with a 67% accuracy.
+The best model, linear regression, was able to predict the health outcome with a 68.41% accuracy.

 ### Data